danijelthales/synthetix-faq-bot/README.md

 **search searchTerm**
 Search all known questions by given search term, e.g. **search SNX price**

+**Or Ask the bot any question and it will try its' best to find a match from the known questions**

 # List of questions currently available